Last updated on May 3, 2024

 Martial Impetus Shiny Impetus

-Both Martial Impetus and Shiny Impetus force your opponents to fight each other while generating you advantage.
+Both Martial Impetus and Shiny Impetus force your opponents to combat each other while generating you advantage.

 The third group deals mostly with making your attackers real threats.
-Glory of Warfare and Goblin War Drums each make combat a little more painful for your enemies.
+Goblin War Drums each make combat a little more painful for your enemies.

 Brave the Sands